TheOrangeLego/personal.settings/README.md

 To install, simply go to the directory of the environment you want to change/edit, and run the provided shell script with `sudo` privileges ( don't worry, I promise to do no evil `\o_o/` ).

-Anyone is welcomed to use my provided settings and adjust them to their liking.
+Anyone is welcomed to use these provided settings and adjust them to their liking.

 ### Troubleshooting